Skip to main content

 • Primary Contact: Email.

-Location details are defined in TASS.web program Student Admin > Attendance > Setup Information > Attendance Setup on the 'Contact Info' tab.
+The ‘Primary Contact’ is defined in TASS.web Student Admin > Attendance > Setup Information > Attendance Setup on the ‘Contact Info' tab in the 'STATS Location Details’ section.

 Related Resources